 Stop building planning systems that require maintaining momentum to function.
 Any system that only works when you are already organised will break down during the exact periods it is most needed.
 The useful systems are simple, low-maintenance, and survive a bad week without needing to be rebuilt from scratch.

 Stop treating productivity as a character test.
-The persistent framing of ADHD difficulties as failures of willpower or discipline is not only inaccurate but actively harmful: it directs effort toward personal change that is not the problem, while the actual problem — executive dysfunction — remains unaddressed.
+The persistent framing of ADHD difficulties as failures of willpower or discipline is not only inaccurate but actively harmful: it directs effort towards personal change that is not the problem, while the actual problem — executive dysfunction — remains unaddressed.
 The evidence consistently shows that structural and environmental interventions produce better functional outcomes than effort-based ones.
 Explore the full OCCO range for tools designed around this principle.

 Related Reading